-There are three approaches licensed appraisers may use to support the value estimation they ultimately arrive at.
-Depending on which method they use, it’s possible to come up with three entirely different dollar figures in their final report—which is why it’s so important for homeowners to understand what distinguishes them.
+There are three approaches licensed appraisers, also known as home appraisers, may use to support the market value estimation they ultimately arrive at.
+Depending on which method they use, it's possible to come up with three entirely different dollar figures in their final report—which is why it's so important for homeowners to understand what distinguishes them.

 This is the simplest approach an appraiser can take.
 While other appraisal methods treat comparative sales as a variable in their formula, this method treats it as the single most important appraisal factor.

 The optional cost approach considers what it would take to rebuild the property in question.
 Because appraised values are critical to homeowners insurance and mortgage lending, this is a way of exploring a property’s potential future value (rather than predicting what a buyer would pay for it in the next few months).

 To apply the cost approach, appraisers plug details on special home features into their calculations.
 This enables them to estimate what it would cost to, for example, rebuild a two-bath, two-bed home with an asphalt shingle roof, concrete foundation, oak hardwood flooring, and standard HVAC.